-18.- Who is eligible for the Independent Assessment Process (IAP)?
+18. Who is eligible for the Independent Assessment Process (IAP)?

 If you suffered sexual or serious physical abuse, or other abuses that caused serious psychological effects, you may be eligible if: (a) you are a former student who attended and lived at a residential school; or (b) you were invited to take part in an authorized school activity (while under the age of 21) even if you did not live at a school.
-You may need a lawyer to help you with an IAP claim
+You may need a lawyer to help you with an IAP claim.

-19. Can riger a CEP if Palso Have air IAP Claim?
+19 Can ( get a CEP if l'also have an IAP claim?